 - Successfully launched and conducted the 14-day Kindness Challenge in November, with over 800 participants from around the world.
 The challenge also received great media coverage in local media (Singapore).

-- Launched online group coaching and webinars on PE, starting with the Emotional Eating course in July (available as a video product in the Courses section), then followed by Self-Esteem webinar in August (now available in the Courses section as well), then Passive Income Course in October, then finally the Blogging Bootcamp in December.
+- Launched online group coaching and webinars on PE, starting with the Emotional Eating course in July (available as a video product in the Courses section), then followed by Self-Esteem webinar in August, then Passive Income Course in October, then finally the Blogging Bootcamp in December.
 All courses/webinars have been great success and were very well received by the participants.

 - Strengthened my connection with my intuition.
 (2012 was meant to be my year of intuition.)